 Then install the R language by using the following command:

 The installation could a take few minutes depending on your connection speed.
 Once the installation is completed you can start with writing code in R.

 To start R, you can enter the command below:

 If everything is OK, you should see something like the following:

 # R R version 3.3.1 (2016-06-21) -- "Bug in Your Hair" Copyright (C) 2016 The R Foundation for Statistical Computing Platform: x86_64-pc-linux-gnu (64-bit) R is free software and comes with ABSOLUTELY NO WARRANTY.
 You are welcome to redistribute it under certain conditions.
 Type 'license()' or 'licence()' for distribution details.
 R is a collaborative project with many contributors.
 Type 'contributors()' for more information and 'citation()' on how to cite R or R packages in publications.
 Type 'demo()' for some demos, 'help()' for on-line help, or 'help.start()' for an HTML browser interface to help.
 Type 'q()' to quit R. >

 The first line shows the version of R installed on your Ubuntu VPS.
 At the moment of writing this tutorial, it is 3.3.1.

 You can read the manuals at https://www.r-project.org/ for more information about how to get started with using the programming language.

-Of course you don’t have to do any of this if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you install R on your server.
+Of course you don’t have to install R on Ubuntu 16.04, if you use one of our Linux VPS hosting services, in which case you can simply ask our expert Linux admins to help you and install R on Ubuntu 16.04 server.
 They are available 24×7 and will take care of your request immediately.